-- Centennial Centre for Interdisciplinary Science (CCIS): With continued support to direct positive project variances to this project, additional fundraising, and a \$7.5 million Faculty of Science mortgage, CCIS will be completed within the institution's capital funding envelope.
-While this project was caught in the peak of the escalated construction period, it was through the efforts of all parties that this project was able to meet its program obligations and provide the campus with a teaching and research facility for years to come.
+- Centennial Centre for Interdisciplinary Science (CCIS): With continued support to direct positive project variances, additional fundraising, and a \$7.5 million Faculty of Science mortgage, CCIS was completed within the institution's capital funding envelope.
+While this project was caught in the peak of the escalated construction period, through the efforts of all parties, this project was able to meet its program obligations and provide the university with a teaching and research facility for years to come.
 The official opening of the facility was September 23, 2010.
 This project will be seeking LEED® Silver certification. - Edmonton Clinic Health Academy: This project provides an integrated, interdisciplinary model of ambulatory care, teaching, and research.
 While the approved budget is \$425 million, the projected cost identified in the mitigation plan was in the order of \$469 million.
 In 2009, a mitigation plan was developed and issued to government, which identified areas of continued cost savings as well as additional funding targets.
-This project continues to track under budget and saw classes being held within the building as scheduled in September 2010, and the official opening occurring on January 18, 2011.
-As part of the initial work scope and working with our grant partners, we continue to advance the south pedway infrastructure that will connect the Edmonton Clinic South, Walter C. Mackenzie Hospital, the City of Edmonton LRT platform and the Edmonton Clinic Health Academy.
+This project continues to track under budget and classes began within the building as scheduled in September 2011.
+The official opening occurred on January 18, 2012.
+In accordance with the initial work scope, we continue working with our grant partners to advance the south pedway infrastructure that will connect the Edmonton Clinic South, Walter C. Mackenzie Centre, the City of Edmonton LRT platform, and the Edmonton Clinic Health Academy.
 This project will be seeking LEED® Silver certification. - Knowledge Infrastructure Program (KIP): Advanced planning and design allowed the university to meet the aggressive timelines of the KIP program and ensure that funding was maximized.
-In partnership with the Province, the University was able to leverage approved project funding for a variety of projects and receive federal KIP funding of \$62 million.
-This program and all associated project were completed on budget and by the October 2011 deadline.
-Project readiness, the ability to enhance and expand research capacity, and the accommodation of additional students were all contributing factors towards the selection of projects put forward for funding under this program. - Biological Sciences/Chemistry Centre West/Chemical Materials Engineering Building Upgrades: Select modernization of building systems in these two facilities on North Campus; Government of Alberta funding of \$14.5 million and Faculty of Engineering funding of \$13.1 million were used to match \$10 million in KIP funding. - Li Ka Shing Centre for Health Research Innovation and Katz Group Centre for Pharmacy and Health Research: The completed research space has helped the university to attract additional grant funding and top tier researchers that build on existing collaborative projects related to various medical and health initiatives.
-With the integration of pedway connections between Edmonton Clinic Health Academy, Medical Sciences Building, Heritage Medical Research Centre, and Education, the entire area will be interconnected by a series of interior and exterior pedways - Student Housing: Building off of the opening of the new East Campus Graduate housing project, the university continues to review ways in delivering additional beds during low market rate conditions and yet still relatively high construction costs currently the highest in Canada. - Utility Expansion, Phases 3: Phase 3 was completed in July 2011 to service both buildings associated with the Edmonton Clinic projects.
-This project provides expansion of existing infrastructure required to provide a range of utilities to all of the proposed facilities in the greater campus area.
+In partnership with the province, the university was able to leverage approved project funding for a variety of projects and receive

+- federal KIP funding of \$62 million.
+This program and all associated projects were completed on budget and by the October 2011 deadline.
+Project readiness, the ability to enhance and expand research capacity, and the accommodation of additional students were all contributing factors towards the selection of projects put forward for funding under this program. - Biological Sciences/Chemistry Centre West/Chemical Materials Engineering Building Upgrades: Select modernization of building systems in these two facilities on North Campus was completed.
+Government of Alberta funding of \$14.5 million and Faculty of Engineering funding of \$13.1 million were used to match \$10 million in KIP funding. - Li Ka Shing Centre for Health Research Innovation and Katz Group Centre for Pharmacy and Health Research:

+The completed research space has helped the university to attract additional grant funding and top tier researchers.
+With the integration of pedway connections between Edmonton Clinic Health Academy, Medical Sciences Building, Heritage Medical Research Centre, and Education South, the entire area will be interconnected by a series of interior and exterior pedways. - Student Housing: Building off of the opening of the new East Campus graduate housing project, the university continues to review ways to deliver additional beds during low market rate conditions and yet still relatively high construction costs - currently the highest in Canada. - Utility Expansion, Phases 3: Phase 3 was completed in July 2011 to service both buildings associated with the Edmonton Clinic project.
+This project provides expansion of existing infrastructure required to provide a range of utilities to all of the proposed facilities in the greater North Campus area.